Bakili Village Well Project – Malawi

 EZ Borehole Drillers will conduct 2 days of community-based borehole management training.
 Trainees will include the village chief and members of two borehole management committees, a technical committee (responsible for upkeep and maintenance) and a sanitation committee (charged with keeping the borehole tidy and planting a vegetable garden that utilizes excess water from the well).
 The technical committees will collect a maintenance fee of 100 MK (about 20 cents) per month per household to ensure that there are sufficient funds to adequately maintain the facility and repair it when needed.

-Not only will Water Charity and Village X finish the initial 7 villages in our original concept, but due to the rampant success of the program, we well be expanding it to include a wider area of Malawi.
-We are working on helping train more people to do boreholes, and will be expanding this program northward to help more communities in need.
+Not only will Water Charity and Village X finish the initial 7 villages in our original concept, but due to the rampant success of the program, we will be expanding it to include a wider area of Malawi.
+We are working on helping train more people to do boreholes and will be expanding this program northward to help more communities in need.
 Exciting stuff indeed!

 Dollar Amount of Project